tuanchris/modern-data-stack/README.md

 org_id     = ""
 ```

 **Warning**: These are considered sensitive values.
-Do not commit this file and the `*.tfstate` file to a public repo.
+Do not commit this file and the `*.tfstate` files to a public repo.

 ### Customize the values in `variables.tf`